MongoDB plugin

 Poll step

-The poll step within the MongoDB plugin polls the newest records from a database table, with a delay between each execution.
+The poll step within the MongoDB plugin polls the newest records from a database collection, with a delay between each execution.

 Ancestor